steven2358/mlx/README.md

 ===
 A list of machine learning resources.

+2017-06-07
+---
+- [Functional neuroimaging of high-risk 6-month-old infants predicts a diagnosis of autism at 24 months of age.](http://stm.sciencemag.org/content/9/393/eaag2882) A paper by Robert W. Emerson et al. that uses pattern recognition techniques (SVM) on fMRI data. #autism #fmri #matlab

 2017-06-15
 ---
 - [Supercharge your Computer Vision models with the TensorFlow Object Detection API](https://research.googleblog.com/2017/06/supercharge-your-computer-vision-models.html) Release of TensorFlow Object Detection API. #Google #tensorflow #detection